 - Monitor carotid artery blood flow during aortic heart valve surgery to assess the risk of a stroke.

 - Construct a 3D model of the carotid artery to improve the accuracy of a diagnosis.

 You can take the following steps to prepare for your appointment:

-Unless your doctor or the radiology lab provides special instructions, you shouldn't need to make any other preparations.
+Unless your health care provider or the radiology lab provides special instructions, you shouldn't need to make any other preparations.

-A technician (sonographer) conducts the test with a small, hand-held device called a transducer.
+A technician called a sonographer conducts the test with a small, hand-held device called a transducer.
 The transducer emits sound waves and records the echo as the waves bounce off tissues, organs and blood cells.

 A computer translates the echoed sound waves into a live-action image on a monitor.
-The radiologist may use a Doppler ultrasound, which shows blood flowing through the arteries.
+The ultrasound technician may use a Doppler ultrasound, which shows blood flowing through the arteries.
 In a Doppler ultrasound, the rate of blood flow is translated into a graph.

 A carotid ultrasound usually takes about 30 minutes.